 You can expect the orthopedist to ask about your general health, past health conditions, family medical history, and other existing conditions you may have.
 He or she will want to know about conditions such as arthritis, osteoporosis, anemia, diabetes, obesity, and hypertension because these issues may influence treatment options.

 Be sure to clearly explain your pain with detailed words like “burning”, “stinging”, or “dull”.
 Mention the impact your pain has had on your functionality (“It hurts when I…”).
-Also, make sure to mention previous injuries because it could be having an effect on your current orthopedic condition.
+Also, make sure to mention previous injuries because they could be having an effect on your current orthopedic condition.

 You and your orthopedic specialist will be discussing your specific condition, the course of treatment, and the projected rehabilitation process.
 You can expect an examination and a few tests to get a better understanding of the issue during the initial consultation as well.